 Starting in the early 1840s, whispers of a new territory rich with opportunity were beginning to reach the ears of those living in the east.
 Its name was Oregon, and it promised a fresh start for whomever dared make the journey west.
 It was the start of a mass exodus.
 Brave settlers craving better lives took their fates into their own hands, packed what they could into covered wagons, and left their old lives behind.
 They knew what they sought would be dangerous to obtain, and that many would not survive.
 But they were determined to fulfill their dreams, or to die trying.

-This week volunteers at Adopt A Dog have selected Marty as the program’s adoptable pet of the week.
-They describe him as follows:
+This week volunteers at Adopt A Dog have selected Larry as the program’s adoptable pet of the week:

 - Dar Williams is concerned with bees, sings about myth and power and likes towns with ‘positive proximity’

 - Expect familiar and new songs from Quarterflash

 - Sounds of Summer series kicks off with the Pat Travers Band July 21